Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 He walked Buck through the forest as quiet as possible.

 “See Buck, there ain’t nothing in here to be afraid of,” Tom said, with his eyes wide open looking around and behind as they walked into the forest.
 When suddenly a large bush up ahead began to rattle and shake as they approached it.
 Buck got scared and reared up taking a few steps backward, he didn’t want to go any further.

 Tom stopped Buck several feet from the bush.
-Both of them became frightened and not sure what to do in case it was a troll.
+Both became frightened and not sure what to do in case it was a troll.
 Then out from the shaking bush, crawled a very big and ugly possum.
-He hissed at them, then asked in a macabre voice, "what are you doing in this forest?"
+He hissed at them, then asked in a macabre voice.
+“What are you doing in this forest?”

 Tom replied, “we were just passing through, we didn’t mean to disturb you!”